MWPatterson2000/GPOBackup/README.md

 Below is a list of the files created from this script:

 - Year-Month-Date-Hour-Minuite-FQDN.zip                      - This contains a backup of all your GPO's the folder is create with the name for each GPO for easy Recovery or viewing
+- Year-Month-Date-Hour-Minuite-FQDN.7z                      - This contains a backup of all your GPO's the folder is create with the name for each GPO for easy Recovery or viewing
 - Year-Month-Date-Hour-Minuite-FQDN-GPOChanges.csv           - This file contains the Changed GPO Information like Name, ID, Owner, Domain, Creation Time, & Modified Time.
 - Year-Month-Date-Hour-Minuite-FQDN-GPOList.csv              - This file contains GPO Information like Name, ID, Owner, Domain, Creation Time, & Modified Time
 - Year-Month-Date-Hour-Minuite-FQDN-GPOReport.csv            - This file Contains GPO Information like Name, Links, Revision Number, & Security Filtering